 During our busy, often stressful days, there is a tendency to narrow down, to withdraw our mind's focus in the moment.
 As this happens, tension unconsciously creeps into our body.
 Before we know it, we are uptight, short tempered, fatigued, and making poor decisions.
 Our clarity has departed.
 When the body is not relaxed, the mind suffers.
 By working with the inherent and innate self-corrective forces of the body, the grip our circumstances has on us can be softened.
 Real perspective and insight can return.

-Sifu Dinsmore, is teaching private students Nam Pai Tai Zu Chang Chuan Tsoi Li Ho Fut Hung, called by Inside Kung Fu Magazine "The pure Chinese, legendary and devastating art of Kung Fu San Soo".
+Daoshi Sifu Dinsmore has retired his martial arts school but may accept applications from select serious students for private lessons in the extremely rare original forms of Nam Pai Tai Zu Chang Chuan Tsoi Li Ho Fut Hung, called by Inside Kung Fu Magazine "The pure Chinese, legendary and devastating art of Kung Fu San Soo".

 Kung Fu San Soo